Regulators map out first capital blueprint for insurers

 When the capital rules for banks were updated, lenders came under pressure from markets to comply early and even exceed the new minimums that don't come into force until 2019.

-The announcement broadens the G20 initiative to increase supervision of the world's nine biggest insurers, including Generali (GASI.MI), Allianz (ALVG.DE), Axa (AXAF.PA), Aviva (AV.L) and MetLife (MET.N).
+The announcement broadens the G20 initiative to increase supervision of the world's nine biggest insurers, including Generali, Allianz, Axa, Aviva and MetLife.

 These globally systemically important insurers (GSIIs) will also form part of the 50 or so insurers that will have to comply with the new global capital rule from 2019.